-With more than 20 years of service in Hawaiʻi, Hunt is a company that has long been recognized for its innovative use of underutilized government properties, particularly those governed by complex land agreements, as well as its commitment to creating premier master-planned communities that complement the cultural and geographical riches of the Hawaiian Islands.
-In Hawaiʻi, Hunt has built or revitalized over 6,600 homes for Hawaiʻi’s military families, and is responsible for the ongoing management of more than 2,000 acres—including one million square feet of commercial and industrial space.
+With more than 20 years of service in Hawaiʻi, Hunt is a company that has long been recognized for its innovative renovation of underutilized government properties, particularly those governed by complex land agreements, as well as its commitment to creating premier master-planned communities that complement the cultural and geographical riches of the Hawaiian Islands.
+In Hawaiʻi, Hunt has built or revitalized over 6,600 homes for Hawaiʻi’s military families and manages more than 2,000 acres of commercial land.
 Hunt’s Hawaiʻi projects reflect the company’s deep roots in public-private partnerships and innovative projects.

-Notable projects include the Ford Island Master Development Agreement, Kalaeloa Strategic Implementation Plan, The Waterfront at Pu’uloa and Waikele on Oahu, Palamanui and Ke Kailani on the Big Island, and Kilauea Lighthouse Village on Kauaʻi.
+Notable projects include the Ford Island Master Development Agreement, Kalaeloa Strategic Implementation Plan, Kalaeloa Renewable Energy Park, The Waterfront at Pu’uloa and Waikele on Oahu, Palamanui and Ke Kailani on the Big Island, and Kilauea Lighthouse Village on Kauaʻi.

 HUNT'S HAWAIʻI DIVISION SERVICES